zaphodbeeblebrox3rd/venvoy/README.md

 - Worked on a data science project on an old RHEL 7 server and then tried to resume work on the project on a newer RHEL 8/9/10 machine?
 - Ran a statistical analysis for scientific research that needed to be independently validated by other researchers, and ran into a lot of headaches?
 - Started on a project with a very specific python environment on an x86_64 machine and then tried to begin collaborating with someone with an ARM architecture?
+- Woke up from a long nap to see that your build of a python environment from requirements.txt or environment.yml file was STILL RUNNING?

 venvoy might be the right solution for you!